 Some pupils find it easier to write their introduction at the end (ensuring they leave themselves enough time), as then they have a clear idea of the journey on which their essay has gone.
 This isn’t easy if you are hand-writing your essay, as it is hard to know how much space you will need.

 Unless stated otherwise, you should be writing about each poem evenly, so you should not spend ages writing about one poem then barely having time to cover the other(s).
-If your essay only focuses on one of the poems, the examiner has to reduce your mark.
+If your poetry essay only focuses on one of the poems, the examiner has to reduce your mark.
 This is particularly hard if you understand one poem better and feel more confident answering questions about it.

 Just like with the GCSE exam, it is vital that you conclude your thoughts after each point made and sum up the main points of the comparison clearly.
-To achieve the best possible grade, spend time revising and practicing how to write strong conclusions as this is where many of the marks are made.
+To achieve the best possible grade, spend time revising poetry and practicing how to write strong conclusions as this is where many of the marks are made.